circleci/circleci-docs/jekyll/_cci2/deployment_integrations.md

 It is possible to deploy to any service by adding commands to `.circleci/config.yml` and setting secrets on the Project Settings > Environment Variables page of the CircleCI application.
 Available deployment targets include Azure, Google (App Engine, Container Engine, and Cloud) and many others.

 Add a job to your `config.yml` to set up conditional deployment for your application.
-The following example uses a workflow job filter to check that the current branch is the `master` branch before running any deploy commands.
+The following example uses a [workflow job filter]({{ site.baseurl }}/2.0/workflows/#using-contexts-and-filtering-in-your-workflows) to check that the current branch is the `master` branch before running any deploy commands.
 Without this workflow configuration, `<my-deploy-commands>` would be executed every time this job is triggered.

-See [Orchestrating Workflows]({{ site.baseurl }}/2.0/workflows/) for additional workflow examples and links to demo workflow repositories.
+If your deploy job uses the output of previous jobs, you can share that data by [using workspaces]({{ site.baseurl }}/2.0/workflows/#using-workspaces-to-share-data-among-jobs).

 ```YAML
 version: 2